tarnas14/blog/src/blog/dotfiles-rabbithole.md

 This was a roller coaster of emotion, so I decided to write a 'short' post about it.
 (I've had a blog for almost a week, for crying out loud!).

-I'm now fixing some styling issues on the blog...
+I'm now fixing some styling on the blog...

 sigh...